 Therefore, when a client seeks to hedge the risk associated with a concentrated position, recognize that this is a complex enterprise that is well beyond the scope of this course.
 Pursuing such a strategy should not be done without the involvement of the client's tax advisor and other professionals with specific expertise in this area.

+Review Exercise

 Conclusion

 Equity awards are, and continue to be, a core part of executive compensation.
 Additionally, many other people receive these awards, such as directors, consultants, and even employees below the executive level.
 It is important to have a working knowledge of these awards in order to assist your clients with the multiple decisions surrounding them.